eckhofen/TEI_effects_on_sex_ratio/README.md

 ## Reproducing the Analyses

-To reproduce the results, follow these steps:
+To reproduce the results, clone the repository and execute the cripts based on the ordered name indeces:

-1. **Clone the Repository:**
+ **Clone the Repository:**
    ```sh
    git clone https://github.com/eckhofen/TEI_effects_on_sex_ratio.git